Driving a jet ski is NOT complicated, but there are a few things you need to know.

 One spin in your spot at idle will kill any momentum you have, and you can point to where you need to go and then kill the engine.

-Never leave them running, even if it’s in neutral when docked.
+Never leave them running, even if it’s in neutral when docked!

-If you’re coming to a stop and try to turn the handlebars, you’ll notice the jet ski does not steer.
-You need to give the jet ski some gas to steer.
+If you’re coming to a stop and try to turn the handlebars, you’ll notice it won’t steer.

 Assisted Throttle